International Travel

 This allows the RSO to handle the record retention requirement for using the exemption and will make it easier for the RSO to assist in the event that there are any issues with Customs occurring during the trip.

-Travel Clean: If at all possible, it is recommended that departments maintain separate laptops for international travel that can be completely wiped clean prior to and upon return.
-Be sure to review the Division of IT's Laptop Rental Security and Travel Guidance.
+Travel Clean: If at all possible, it is highly recommended that faculty, staff and researchers traveling abroad utilize a "clean" laptop which is completely wiped clean prior to and upon return.
+Be sure to review the Division of IT's Laptop Rental Security and Travel Guidance for instruction on obtaining and utlizing a clean device.

 Access to Data: Do not store confidential, proprietary, or personally sensitive material on the hard drive of your travel computer.
 Insecure wireless networks available in many countries allow easy access for hackers.
 It is recommended that you delete any saved passwords stored on your browser.
 Avoid insecure networks and use the VPN to access data on the UMD server.
 Be sure to review the Division of IT's Laptop Rental Security and Travel Guidance.